-- Limiting the hours of delivery to avoid sensitive periods, this refers to both birds and feed; - The building itself and internal equipment will receive regular maintenance to ensure that excessive noise and vibration are not generated; - If machinery is found to be generating excessive noise, the machinery shall be replaced and immediately taken out of the building unless it is critical to bird welfare that the machinery is present within the building.
+- Limiting the hours of delivery to avoid sensitive periods, this refers to both birds and feed; - The building itself and internal equipment will receive regular maintenance to ensure that excessive noise and vibration are not generated; - Placing silencers and engine covers on machinery and engines within the building should noise issues become a problem: - If machinery is found to be generating excessive noise, the machinery shall be replaced and immediately taken out of the building unless it is critical to bird welfare that the machinery is present within the building.
 Repairs shall be undertaken within 24 hours; - No high revving of engines will be undertaken on farm; - Bleepers on machinery will remain as this is a health and safety matter, however, their use shall be limited to non-sensitive hours; - As this is a purpose built building, it is modern in its design and will use the latest technologies to limit the noise impact of the development; - Mechanical ventilation will operate only during hot weather reducing any potential noise.
 The fans are positioned in the gable end of the unit to retain the low profile of the development and to limit the visual impact.
 The ventilation within the unit is mostly natural ventilation with tunnel ventilation between the gable ends of the unit for use during periods of warm/hot/stagnant weather.